-Below I have provided a general guide which hopefully will fast track your research and understanding of the regulations that govern the safe and regulation compliant transportation of used lead acid batteries.
+Below is a general guide which hopefully will fast track your research and understanding of the regulations that govern the safe and regulation compliant transportation of used lead acid batteries.

-Follow this link, if you are more concerned in the new & used lead acid battery storage regulations.
+Follow this link, if you are more concerned with lead acid battery storage regulations.

-So What Are The Various Regulations Governing the Transportation of Lead Acid Batteries?
+What Regulations Apply to the Transport of Lead Acid Batteries?

-The key regulations that govern the transport of new & used lead acid batteries, include;
+The key regulations that govern the transport of both new & used lead acid batteries, include;

-- The Australian Dangerous Goods Code (ADG Code), specifically the “Australian Code for the transportation of Dangerous Goods By Road and Rail”, sets out the requirements for transporting dangerous goods by road or rail.
+The Australian Dangerous Goods Code (ADG Code), specifically the “Australian Code for the transportation of Dangerous Goods By Road and Rail”, sets out the requirements for transporting dangerous goods by road or rail.
 The code has been implemented in each State and Territory’s dangerous goods transport laws.
 The local transport laws provide important information such as supply chain member duties, including consignors, licensing requirements, penalties and competent authority panel powers.
-Further details can be found here on the National Transport Commission’s website.
 These regulations apply to both new and used or waste lead acid batteries.

-- Regulations for the transport of regulated or hazardous waste within your state.
+Regulations for the transport of hazardous (controlled) waste within your state.
 These regulations only apply to waste or used lead acid batteries.
 Unfortunately there is no national regulatory model for the transportation of hazardous waste and consequently each state has it’s own set of regulations.
 While they have many similarities they are also different.
 The controlled waste regulations will usually be incorporated within your State’s environmental regulations.
-You can find links to this, in the section below, “Useful Links Regarding New & Used Lead Acid Battery Transport Regulations”.
+You can find further information at the bottom of this page, “Useful Links Regarding New & Used Lead Acid Battery Transport Regulations”, including requirements for interstate transport.

 - Heavy Vehicle (General) National Regulation